Milly-Molly-Mandy: Illustrations

 Joyce Lankester Brisley illustrated her stories with pen and ink line drawings which continue to be featured in current editions.
-Color frontispieces with Brisley's watercolors were featured in the six original books published by George G. Harrap & Co.
-Brisley's original artwork is heId at the V&A Archive of Art and Design.
+Colour frontispieces with Brisley's watercolours were featured in the six original books published by George G. Harrap & Co.
+Brisley's original artwork is held at the V&A Archive of Art and Design.

-In 2000, Clara Vulliamy illustrations were featured throughout the 75th anniversary edition, The Big Milly-Molly-Mandy Storybook, released by Kingfisher-Macmillian.
-The Vulliamy watercolors were also used as cover art for both Kingfisher's Milly-Molly-Mandy Stories (2001) and The Best of Milly-Molly-Mandy 2005 series, with Brisley's original pen and ink drawings within these books.
+In 2000, Clara Vulliamy, of the Hughes - Vulliamy family, drafted illustrations which were featured throughout the 75th anniversary edition, The Big Milly-Molly-Mandy Storybook, released by Kingfisher-Macmillian.
+The Vulliamy watercolours were also used as cover art for both Kingfisher's Milly-Molly-Mandy Stories (2001) and The Best of Milly-Molly-Mandy (2005) series, with Brisley's original pen and ink drawings within these books.

 Reception

-While acknowledging that the stories have been sometimes represented as twee and sentimental, Lucy Mangan, writing in The Guardian, describes them as delightful and comforting: "each story is a miniature masterpiece, as clear, warm and precise as the illustrations by the author that accompanied them".
+In writing for The Guardian, Lucy Mangan acknowledges that the stories have sometimes been represented as twee and sentimental, yet describes them as delightful and comforting, "Each story is a miniature masterpiece, as clear, warm and precise as the illustrations by the author that accompanied them".

+Other reviewers have noted, "The simple rhythm of the writing and Milly-Molly-Mandy’s village goings-on makes me nostalgic for a life I was never a part of."
+And, "These stories soothe the reader as well as the listener....
+Milly-Molly-Mandy books never truly grow old.
+They just grow dearer, like a childhood friend."

-In a review for Girl Museum, Rebecca Taylor noted the "pure innocence of the tales" depicting an idealized rural England illustrated "how country life for girls was very different from city life."
-She also described Milly-Molly-Mandy character as "kind, strong, adventurous and brave" justifying her positive generational appeal.
+In a review for Girl Museum, Rebecca Taylor noted the "pure innocence of the tales" depicting an idealized rural England, illustrated "how country life for girls was very different from city life."
+She also described Milly-Molly-Mandy's character as "kind, strong, adventurous and brave" justifying her positive generational appeal.